jplalor/jplalor.github.io/content/pages/about.md

 - [GutenRecs][10]: "More like this" book recommendations for Project Gutenberg.
 Final Project for ECT 584: Web Data Mining at DePaul
 - [An Analysis of Major League Baseball as a Social Network][11]: Final project for CSC 495: Social Network Analysis at DePaul.
 - [Goodreads Right Click][12]: A Chrome Extension for Searching on Goodreads.
-I wanted this to exist, so I built it.

 [1]:https://cics.umass.edu/